 - 1 handful raisins, cranberries or craisins

-- Set up your ramekins with the toppings of your choice.
+- Set up your ramekins with the toppings listed above or the ones of your choice.

 - Prepare a baking sheet with a parchemin paper or a baking mat.

 - Cut the chocolate in small pieces.
 Melt it in the microwave for 20 secondes, mix and repeat until completely melted.